SadiqAli-Syed/API-for-Temperature/README.md

 #Get-Temperature-with-API,

-        -->Get temperature of any city in the world with the help of this openweathermap API
+        -->Get temperature of any city in the world with the help of this OpenWeatherMap API